creativewave/markdown-api/doc/long-term-cache.md

 ## Versioning

-If `options.subVersion` is also `true` and if the corresponding entry has been updated, the previous version of its endpoint will not be removed.
-This feature might be used to check differences between updates, like in a Github repository.
+If `options.hash` and `options.subVersion` are both `true`, stale endpoints will not be removed.
+This feature might be used to diff between updates, like in a Github repository.

 **Note:** you can also version control only source files, host them on Github, fetch diffs using its API, and render source/processed content client side.